-Viva Magenta – the 2023 Pantone® color of the year 2023 – is a vibrant and daring color that was inspired by the ancient and primordial cochineal dye (also known as carmine).
+Viva Magenta – the 2023 Pantone® colour of the year 2023 – is a vibrant and daring colour that was inspired by the ancient and primordial cochineal dye (also known as carmine).
 But accompanying the mention of cochineal are often images of iridescent beetles.
 And while these jewel-like beetles are certainly beautiful, they can be misleading to the source and nature of the actual pigment.
-In this article, we’ll dive into what cochineal is, the history of use, and its strengths and limitations as a natural color in the food and beverage industry, as well as some common alternatives.
+In this article, we’ll dive into what cochineal is, the history of use, and its strengths and limitations as a natural colour in the food and beverage industry, as well as some common alternatives.

 What is cochineal?